 Why we love it

-There are so many things to love about Humboldt Park, from its rich Puerto Rican roots, to its historic namesake park, to the pops of color from the neighborhood’s unique street art.
+There are so many reasons to love Humboldt Park, from its rich Puerto Rican roots, to its historic namesake park, to the neighborhood’s bustling cultural corridor.

 Explore like a local